This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Fast, jumpy, or fluttery heartbeat

-- Coughing up bloody mucus
+- Coughing up bloody tinged mucus

 How is mitral stenosis diagnosed?

 Your healthcare provider will ask about your signs and symptoms and listen to your heart.
-He will ask if you have ever had strep throat or rheumatic fever.
+He or she will ask if you have ever had strep throat or rheumatic fever.
 You may need any of the following tests: